Get 80% off your plan for your first 6 months.*

 Before you complete a starter checklist

 Ask your new employee to have these details ready before they fill out the starter checklist.
-This helps you assign the right tax code from their first payday.
-Ask them to gather information about:
+This helps you assign the right tax code from their first payday:

-• Their employment situation (is this their only job?)
+• employment situation: whether this is their only job

-• Any student or postgraduate loans they are repaying
+• student loans: any student or postgraduate loans they're repaying

 How to fill in a starter checklist

-Your employee should have this information to complete the starter checklist accurately:
+Your employee needs this information to complete the starter checklist accurately:

 • Full name and address